A Functional-Reactive UI library for the Rx.Observable Universe

 }

-A simple use case for mixins is drag’n’drop, in the form of an isolated, reusable piece of functionality.
+One use case for mixins is drag’n’drop, as an isolate, reusable piece of functionality.

 Performance is always key, isn’t it?

-Actually, it depends.
-Some studies, in fact, show that a little bit of waiting in certain conditions can actually improve the overall user experience!
+Well, depends… some studies1 show that a little bit of waiting in certain conditions can actually improve the overall user experience.
+(You thought waiting 15m for Windows 95 to start up was just your PC “being slow”? ;)

 We call it the Vanilla+ Speed.